MpumeleloNtobi/software-design-patterns/creational-patterns/README.md

 ### Singleton
 - Used when we have to create only a single instance of a class
 - Restrict the creation of an object to the constructor

+### Factory
+- Used when all the objects creation and its business logic we need to keep in a single place